Financial aid is available from a variety of sources.

-Financial aid is money to help pay for college or career school.
-Aid can come from
+Financial aid can come from federal, state, school, and private sources to help you pay for college or career school.

 Besides financial aid, you also should think about what you can do to lower your costs when you go to college.